Super-NES/beautiful-jekyll/index.md

   </figcaption>
 </figure>

+So at this point, we now have a peer-to-peer, real-time, collaborative text editor.
+Our editor allows users to send and receive messages directly to and from one another, resulting in a private and secure way to collaborate on a document.

 ---
 ## Optimizations

-As our team continued to use Conclave, we noticed many aspects of the user experience that needed to be improved.
-These areas of improvement can be broken down into three categories:
+As our team began to use Conclave, we noticed  aspects of the user experience that could be improved.
+We broke these areas for improvement into three categories:

 1. Editor Features
 2. CRDT Structure
-3. Peer-To-Peer Connection management
+3. Peer-To-Peer Connection Management

 ---
 ### Editor Features

-Just because our collaborative editor worked did not mean it was usable.
-It was minimal and lacked basic features.
-To increase user friendliness, we switched from our typical software engineering roles to focus on the product itself.
-Below is a list of the features that we incorporated.
+At this point, our collaborative editor worked but it wasn't very usable.
+To fix this, we implemented a few critical features: remote cursors, video chat, and upload/download buttons.

 #### Remote Cursors

 Having several people edit a document at the same time can be a chaotic experience.
 It becomes even more hectic when you don't know who else is typing and where.

 That is the situation we ran into.
-Without a way to identify other person on the page, users would end up writing over each other and turning the real time collaborative experience into a headache.
+Without a way to identify another person on the page, users would end up writing over each other and turning the real-time collaboration experience into a headache.
+We solved this problem with remote cursors.

 {: .center}
 ![remote_cursors](/blogImgs/remote_cursors.png)

-Remote cursors would solve this problem.
-Each user would be represented by a cursor with a unique color that identifies them and their place in the document.
+Each user is represented by a cursor with a unique color/animal combination that identifies them and their cursor's current location in the document.

 However, implementing remote cursors in a decentralized environment poses a problem.
 Without a central database to keep track of each user's cursor, how do we keep the remote cursors consistent between all nodes while preventing different users from ending up with the same color?